Port Authority of New York and New Jersey: Interstate crossings

 At the beginning of the 20th century, there were no road bridge or tunnel crossings between the two states.
 The initial tunnel crossings were completed privately by the Hudson and Manhattan Railroad in 1908 and 1909 ("Hudson Tubes"), followed by the Pennsylvania Railroad in 1910 ("North River Tunnels").
 Under an independent agency, the Holland Tunnel was opened in 1927, with some planning and construction pre-dating the Port Authority.
 With the rise in automobile traffic, there was demand for more Hudson River crossings.
 Using its ability to issue bonds and collect revenue, the Port Authority has built and managed major infrastructure projects.
 Early projects included bridges across the Arthur Kill, which separates Staten Island from New Jersey.
 The Goethals Bridge, named after chief engineer of the Panama Canal Commission General George Washington Goethals, connected Elizabeth, New Jersey and Howland Hook, Staten Island.
 At the south end of Arthur Kill, the Outerbridge Crossing was built and named after the Port Authority's first chairman, Eugenius Harvey Outerbridge.
 Construction of both bridges was completed in 1928.
 The Bayonne Bridge, opened in 1931, was built across the Kill van Kull, connecting Staten Island with Bayonne, New Jersey.

 Construction began in 1927 on the George Washington Bridge, linking the northern part of Manhattan with Fort Lee, New Jersey, with Port Authority chief engineer, Othmar Ammann, overseeing the project.
 The bridge was completed in October 1931, ahead of schedule and well under the estimated costs.
 This efficiency exhibited by the Port Authority impressed President Franklin D. Roosevelt, who used this as a model in creating the Tennessee Valley Authority and other such entities.

 In 1930, the Holland Tunnel was placed under the control of the Port Authority, providing significant toll revenues.
-During the late 1930s and early 1940s, the Lincoln Tunnel was built, connecting New Jersey and Midtown Manhattan.
+The Port Authority also controlled the Lincoln Tunnel, connecting New Jersey and Midtown Manhattan.
+The Lincoln Tunnel opened in 1937 as a single-tube tunnel; a second tube opened in 1945, and a third tube opened in 1957.

-In 1962, the bankrupt Hudson & Manhattan Railroad was absorbed by the Port Authority, who reorganized it as Port Authority Trans-Hudson (PATH).
+In 1962, the Port Authority absorbed the bankrupt Hudson & Manhattan Railroad and reorganized it as Port Authority Trans-Hudson (PATH).
 As part of the deal, the Port Authority acquired the rights to build the original World Trade Center on the site of the old Hudson Terminal, one of two terminals in Manhattan for H&M/PATH.